brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB.md

 ## 0 · How to read this

 The architecture is fixed (§5), every hinge fact is verified (§3), and the three computations missing from the earlier prospectus are now done: the **reduction** of the 6-dimensional Einstein condition to the base, in closed form (§6); the **identity of the dielectric 2-form** (§7); and the **geodesic structure**, including the exact force law and the orbits it produces (§9).
 Two frontier items are settled by classical theorems plus one honest analysis: the **topology of the vacuum** (§10) and the precise **scope of the reality problem** (§11).
+The **reduction with matter** is done and Law I is derived (§6.4); the derivation exposed the fiber size as the decisive parameter, and Law II's flux fixes it (§6.5), leaving Law I equal to GR up to $O(\lambda^2\times\text{curvature})$.

 *For the theory in one page, read §2.1, §3, §6, §9, §12.
-For the idealized universe with every formula $G$-free, §12.5.*
+For the idealized universe with every formula $G$-free, §12.5.
+For Law I derived rather than postulated, §6.4; for how the flux stabilizes the fiber and makes the result GR, §6.5.*

 ---